Under North Carolina law, businesses and state and local government agencies must give you notice

 Businesses and state and local government agencies must also report security breaches

 to the Attorney General's Office.
-More than1,500 breaches that involved information about more than 4.3 million North Carolina consumers have been reported to our office since 2005.
+Nearly 3,500 breaches that involved information about more than 9.3 million North Carolina consumers have been reported to our office since 2005.

 What is a Security Breach?

-A security breach happens when data or records containing personal information, such as Social Security numbers, bank account numbers or driver’s license numbers are lost, stolen or accessed improperly.
+A security breach happens when data or records containing personal information, such as Social Security numbers, credit card or bank account numbers or driver’s license numbers are lost, stolen or accessed improperly.
 This kind of information can be used by criminals to commit identity theft.

 Being notified that your information was part of a security breach does not necessarily mean you’ll become a victim of identity theft.
 However, you are at a greater risk and need to take steps to protect yourself.